 Advantages:

-• The supplier can procure in large quantities at advantageous conditions.
+- The supplier can procure large quantities at favorable conditions.

 Disadvantages:

-• The participants are not familiar with the equipment, as they only use it on loan.
-This results in additional support effort for the provider.
+- The participants are not familiar with the devices as they only use them on loan.
+This results in additional support costs for the provider.

-• The provider is the owner of the devices and thus also responsible for their system integration and functioning.
-This applies to integration into the provider's WLAN.
-Tablets, for example, should also be integrated into the provider's mobile device management platform to protect against misuse and to maintain the system environment.
-However, this requires specific IT knowledge, i.e., the training provider must build up IT competencies here.
+- The provider is the owner of the devices and is therefore also responsible for their system integration and functionality.
+This applies to integration into the provider's respective WLAN.
+Tablets, for example, should also be integrated into the provider's mobile device management platform to protect against misuse and maintain the system environment.
+However, this requires specific IT knowledge, i.e. the training provider must build up IT skills here.

-• After 2-3 years, the end devices become obsolete and need to be renewed, which translates into a continuous need for investment.
+- After 2-3 years, the end devices become obsolete and need to be replaced, which means a continuous need for investment.

-• Once the participant has familiarized himself with the equipment, he must unfortunately return it.
+- Once the participant has familiarized himself with the devices, he must unfortunately hand them in again.

 Model 3 - Bring Your Own Device (BYOD)

-The BYOD approach is becoming more and more fashionable not only among companies but also in educational institutions.
+The BYOD approach is becoming increasingly popular not only in companies but also in educational institutions.
 Participants procure their own devices and bring them to class.

 Advantages:

-• The participants are usually very familiar with their equipment and do not need any introduction.
+- The participants are usually very familiar with their devices and do not need any introduction.

-• The responsibility for operating the devices lies with the participants.
-This means that the provider does not incur any support costs.
+- The responsibility for operating the devices lies with the participants.
+The provider therefore does not incur any support costs.

 Disadvantages:

-• Many software solutions quickly reach their limits with BYOD.
+- Many software solutions quickly reach their limits with BYOD.
 The software must be optimized for all device types (smartphone, tablet, notebook, PC) as well as operating systems (Windows, Android, iOS).
 This is technically demanding.
-If, in addition, there is to be more than just a simple web view, separate apps must be developed, which increases the complexity of the environment.
+Moreover, if there is to be more than just a simple web view, separate apps must be developed, which increases the complexity of the environment.
 The provider must therefore focus on the selection of suitable software in a BYOD setting.

 Model 4 - Voucher - combination of "gift" and BYOD

-The provider can also aim for a combination of Model 1 and Model 3 by giving participants a voucher but leaving the purchase of the terminal equipment to the participants themselves.
+The provider can also strive for a combination of Model 1 and Model 3 by giving the participants a voucher but leaving the purchase of the end devices to the participants themselves.

 Advantages:

-• Participants are usually very familiar with their equipment and do not need any introduction.
+- The participants are usually very familiar with their devices and do not need any introduction.

-• The responsibility for operating the devices lies with the participants.
-This means that the provider does not incur any support costs.
+- The responsibility for operating the devices lies with the participants.
+The provider therefore does not incur any support costs.

-• In addition to this, the participant will receive a gift.
+- In addition, the participant receives a gift.

-• In addition, the provider has more flexibility in terms of the value of the "gift" and can, for example, only partially finance the purchase of certain equipment.
-This makes this option attractive for smaller training programs as well.
+- In addition, the provider has more flexibility in terms of the value of the "gift" and can, for example, only partially finance the purchase of certain equipment.
+This also makes this option attractive for smaller training programs.

 Disadvantages:

-• Some participants perceive vouchers as subjectively worth less than a physical device.
+- Some participants perceive vouchers as subjectively less valuable than a physical device.

 Vouchers are usually tied to a specific distributor.